guillempuche/localfirst_react_server/README.md

 To apply your SQL migration files to your Postgres database, you can use one of two methods provided in this project: a custom script or the Flyway command-line tool.
 These methods facilitate the migration process, setting up your database structure for the application.

-#### Using a Script
+#### [WIP] Using a Script

 1. Run the custom script
    - This project includes a script to automate the migration process.
 To execute this script, simply run the following command in your terminal:

      ```sh
-     yarn database:migrate
+     pnpm -F migration migrate-effect
      ```

-   - This command will locate the SQL migration files in your `backend/migrations` directory and apply them to your Postgres database, adhering to the order specified by the file names.
+   - This command will locate the SQL migration files in your `migration` app and apply them to your Postgres database, adhering to the order specified by the file names.

 #### Using Flyway